Self-Assessment: Will my dog be a safe and happy member of Paws4ever’s Dog Park and Nature Trail?

 What’s my dog’s play style?

 Enthusiasm at playtime can be perfectly fun and appropriate, but over-the-top energy, bullying behaviors, or overly rough play may lead to dangerous conflicts in the park.
 There will be dogs of all sizes and energy levels in the dog park, so your dog should be able to navigate a variety of play scenarios.
 Consider how rough your dog plays as well as your ability to catch and calm your dog if a conflict occurs.
 If you are unsure whether your dog’s play style is a safe and appropriate match for the Dog Park, we can help!
-A 90 minute Paws4ever private behavioral lesson with behavior assessment would be a great first step.
+A private lesson with a Paws4ever Dog Trainer would be a great first step.

 How does my dog walk on a leash?

-Though the Dog Park is off-leash, you will need to walk your dog on leash from your car to the park, and on the Nature Trails at all times.
+Though the Dog Park is off-leash, you will need to walk your dog on leash from your car to the park, and on the Nature Trail at all times.
 No prong, slip, shock, electronic stimulus, choke, or pinch style collars are allowed at Paws4ever.
 Fixed length leashes are preferred, and any retractable leashes must be locked at all times and kept at a length less than 8 feet.
-If your dog needs a little help with polite leash walking, you may want to take a private lesson or Family Dog Manners class before joining.
+If your dog needs a little help with polite leash walking, you may want to take a private lesson or group training class before joining.